-Thus the greater volume in human beings could be a reflection of the very complex mechanisms necessary for social relations that underpin the cohesion of the group.
+Thus, the greater volume in human beings could reflect the very complex mechanisms necessary for social relations that underpin the cohesion of the group.

 In adults, the prefrontal cortex makes it possible to make the right decisions in the face of emotions.

 During infancy, the prefrontal cortexes are still immature and therefore unable to play this role of emotional regulator.

 Uncontrollable emotions as an adult

 Some adults find themselves like young children invaded by powerful emotions without being able to calm them down.

 The causes of this poor development of the prefrontal cortex are multiple, but one of them is the violence that some people experienced during their childhood.

 The prefrontal Orbital cortex is crucial to our social life: it plays an essential role in our capacity for affection, empathy, and the regulation of our emotions.